Alondra0108/CS300-DSA/README.md

-# CS 300: System Analysis and Design
+# CS 300: Data Structure and Algorithms

 This repo is part of my Computer Science portfolio for CS 300: System Analysis and Design at Southern New Hampshire University.
 It contains two artifacts that show both the analysis side of working with data structures and the practical coding side: